-Every spring, summer, and even autumn, outdoor adventures in Virginia should be on your agenda.
+Outdoor adventures in Virginia should always be on your agenda, especially during warmer months.
 But with so many options, how do you find suitable activities for your family?
 Don’t worry, we’ve got you covered!

 Kid-Friendly Hiking & Climbing

-One of the best outdoor kid-friendly activities you can do during warmer months is spending time in nature.
+One of the best outdoor kid-friendly activities you can do in spring, summer, and fall is spend time in nature.

 Kids will love hiking the TRACK Trails at The Peaks of Otter and Mint Springs Valley Park.
 Plus, by registering their trail adventures, kids can earn a total of six prizes.